Rehearsal Venue / Times

 An amateur orchestra formed over 100 years ago with a repertoire of mainly light music.
 We welcome musicians of moderate to good musical standard to join this friendly and easy going orchestra.

-Once a month, usually on the second Saturday of the month at the Northampton Music School in Kettering Rd
+Once a month, usually on the second Saturday of the month at Camp Hill Community Centre, Northampton, NN4 9RR .
+Please email for further details

-We are a group set up to give recorder players of all abilities to play in a moderate sized group.
+We are a group set up to offer recorder players of all abilities the possibility of playing in a moderate sized ensemble.

 Northampton String Orchestra